 Allergy vs. Sinus Headaches

 Many people think that headaches are the result of allergies.
 But, allergies can also be from sinus congestion, which could lead to headache pain.
 The allergy treatment would not relieve your headache pain if you have allergies.
-These two things must be treated separately.
 Your sinus headache is from pressure or infection in the paranasal sinuses.
 These sinuses would include your frontal sinuses, maxillary sinus, mastoid, ethmoid sinuses, and as well as sphenoid sinuses.
 Do not be afraid, these things are not really sensitive.
 If you have an active infection, chances are you won’t be having too much pain.

 The inflammation of your sinuses is called the sinusitis, some causes of this inflammation includes infection from bacteria, viruses, and also fungi.
 Other processes such as allergy can also damage the area from pressure injury, add that to radiation after the treatment of neck or head cancer, or any other foreign body.

 It is not very common to have sinus headaches.
 Some people believe they have headaches rather than having this sinus headache.
 Since both sinus headache and migraine have no bio-marker, people who self-diagnose this would have a different kind of pain.

 If you are experiencing acute sinusitis, chances are there is facial pain, pus in the middle meatus, and pressure that would last less than four weeks.
 Pain without other nasal symptoms or fever does not really constitute to your history.
 To know if you have chronic sinusitis, there are symptoms that should last for more than twelve weeks.

 There is little to no chance that you will have brain or cranial nerve damage if you have a sinus infection.
 However, it does really happen.
 More so to people who are diagnosed with HIV infection, diabetes or people who have undergone chemotherapy.